How to Install Windows XP in VirtualBox 7.0 on Windows 11 / 10

 Step 1

 To view the Computer Management window, right-click the My Computer symbol and select Manage.
-Once the window appears, navigate to Device Manager and review the drivers not installed on your system.
+Once the window appears, navigate to Device Manager and review the drivers that are not installed on your system.

 Viewing Device Manager